Namanj/Mortgage-Market-Tri-Analysis/README.md

 ### Approach
 I used the ACF and PACF graphs to determine the appropriate number of AR and MA lags.
 As I knew that loan activity tends to have a strong yearly pattern, I decided to incorporate the seasonality explicitly by using a SARIMAX model with 12 months lag.
 I dealt with the strong one time event by replacing its values by the predictions from the best model.
-A notebook on this analysis can be found HERE
+A notebook on this analysis can be found here [a link](https://github.com/Namanj/Mortgage-Market-Tri-Analysis/blob/master/notebooks/Time%20Series%20Forecasting.ipynb)

 ### Results
 The SARIMAX model was pretty successful in forecasting for the 30% unseen data: